“Simply put, humans are not wired to be constantly wired.”

 Pin This Post

 Disclosure: Thank you to Getaway House for hosting us.
 Opinions here are all our own, as always.
-When you use our link to get $25 off your stay, we get $25, too.
-Thanks for helping us keep the lights on.
+Post may contain affiliate links.

 After 18 years in software development, Lesli bailed on the corporate scene.
 When she’s not traveling, she’s hiking in the mountains or checking out Atlanta’s culinary scene, whiskey in hand.